 GeneCards Summary for ATP8B1 Gene

-ATP8B1 (ATPase, Aminophospholipid Transporter, Class I, Type 8B, Member 1) is a Protein Coding gene.
-Diseases associated with ATP8B1 include cholestasis, intrahepatic, of pregnancy, 1 and cholestasis, benign recurrent intrahepatic.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include magnesium ion binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP8B4.
+ATP8B1 (ATPase Phospholipid Transporting 8B1) is a Protein Coding gene.
+Diseases associated with ATP8B1 include cholestasis, progressive familial intrahepatic 1 and cholestasis, benign recurrent intrahepatic.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
+An important paralog of this gene is ATP10A.